Wade Burleson: Awards and honors

 Burleson received the Outstanding Achievement Award by the Oklahoma Association of Broadcasters for his radio and television ministry.

 Burleson spoke on the subject of respecting women during the 2009 regional New Baptist Covenant meeting in Norman, Oklahoma.

 Burleson was awarded the International Priscilla and Aquila Award for his advocacy of gender equality.

 Personal life

-Pastor Wade Burleson has been married to Dr. Rachelle Burleson, DNP, chief nursing officer at St. Mary's Regional Medical Center, for over 30 years.
+Wade Burleson has been married to Rachelle Burleson, DNP, chief nursing officer at St. Mary's Regional Medical Center, for over 30 years.
 They have four adult children and three grandchildren.
 In 2011, Burleson was briefly jailed in Mexico after causing a traffic collision that injured two.

 Burleson retired from Lead Pastor at Emmanuel Enid in 2022.